-In Sanatana Dharma, Achyuta is another name of Lord Vishnu and appears as the 100th and 318th names in the Vishnu Shahashranama.
-It is also often used in the Bhagavat Gita and Bhagavat Puranas a personal name of Krishna.
+In Sanatana Dharma, Achyuta is another name of Lord Vishnu and appears as the 100th and 318th names in the Vishnu Sahasranama.
+It is also often used in the Bhagavad Gita and Bhagavata Puranas a personal name of Krishna.

 Achyuta means “one who will never lose his inherent nature and powers”.
 The name also means “immovable”, “unchangeable”, and as such is used for “the One who is without the six transformations, beginning with birth”.

 He is called Vrishabhakshana from Vrishabha implying the ‘Vedas’ and ikshana implying ‘eye’, the union of the two signifying that the Vedas are his eyes, or the Vedas are the eyes through which he may be seen.

 The meaning of this name is ‘the charioteer of Partha’.
 Partha was another name of Arjuna because he was the son of Pritha, which again was the name of his mother, Kunti.

 Lord Krishna was approached by both Duryodhana and Arjuna both for help in the Mahabharata war.
 Arjuna being younger of the two was asked to make the first choice – options being they could either choose Lord Krishna( who would not play an active part in the war) or his Narayani Sena ( army ).
 Arjuna without hesitation chose Lord Krishna.
 His reason being that since Pandavas were on the side of Dharma, having Lord Krishna on their side meant the Lord was on their side and even if he never wielded a weapon, it would suffice.
 So Lord Krishna agreed to be Arjuna’s charioteer.